NAppazeller/Credit_Risk_Analysis/README.md

 ### SMOTE Oversampling

-* Balanced accuracy for the overampling method was 63.0%.
+* Balanced accuracy for the oversampling method was 63.0%.
 * High-risk precision and recall scores were 1.0% and 61%, respectively.
-* Low-risk precision and recall scores were 100.0% and 65%, respectively.

 ![](https://github.com/NAppazeller/Credit_Risk_Analysis/blob/main/SMOTE_bal%20accuracy.jpg)